 But you can move your pension at any age

 Although you might not be able to withdraw your savings straight away, if you’re under 55, you can move a pension from an old employer at any time.
 Too often savers trust that their pension is looking after itself when they leave an old job, but this isn’t always the case.
 That’s why it’s important to check your pension balance regularly and ensure your money’s being invested in line with your expectations.
 It’s possible that an old pension from several years ago could be stagnating, not necessarily losing you money but not growing your retirement savings either.

 If, for example, you want to take more risks and give your savings more opportunities to grow, you may need to transfer to a pension that’s more closely aligned to your investment objectives.
 Excessive fees can also be a big motivator!
 We’ve written extensively about the hidden pension fees some providers charge, and each year we call them out in our Robin Hood Index.
 It’s alarming to see how much of their savings people can lose when they aren’t aware of what fees they’re paying.
 Old pensions are frozen the moment you stop paying into them, so instead of management and policy fees coming out of new money that you’re paying in, they’re taken from your balance which can keep going down over time if you don’t keep an eye on it.

 The more pensions you have the more sense it might make to move them into one so you can get an accurate picture of what your money’s doing, and avoid leaving any behind.
 If you think you might have already lost a pension from an old employer, you can use the government’s Pension Tracing Service to try and track it down.
 This pension finder is free to use and, if you know the details of your employer or the provider your company pension’s with, it should be relatively straightforward to find a pension.
-PensionBee can also help you find an old pension and move all of your old workplace pensions into a new online plan.
+PensionBee can also help you move all of your old workplace pensions into a new online plan.
 We just need some basic information like the pension provider name and ideally the policy number.